AlwaysOutofRange/myinit/README.md

 This document outlines the planned features and learning milestones for the MyInit project - a minimal init system for learning how Linux initialization works.

+### WARNING
+Please dont use this init system for production environments.
+It is intended for educational purposes only.

 ## Requirements
 - qemu-system-x86_64
 - busybox